Phoenix Concert Theatre

 The Phoenix Concert Theatre is a concert venue located at 410 Sherbourne Street in Toronto, Ontario, Canada.

+Description

 It is 18,000 sqft large and encompasses three distinct environments.
 The "Main Room" features one of the city's largest dance floors, leading edge sound and light, five bars (including a 50 ft marble bar), 20x30 foot stage, a giant projection screen and one of the largest mirror balls in Canada.

 "Le Loft" overlooks the main room, features an overhanging balcony which stretches the entire width of the club, lounge seating for over 100, and its own separate bar, custom artwork, and two television screens.
-The "Parlour" is reachable from the main room and the front entrance, features a separate sound system, a separate dancefloor and lighting system, a decorative bar, lounge seating and four pool tables.
+The "Parlour" is reachable from the main room and the front entrance, features a separate sound system, a separate dance floor and lighting system, a decorative bar, lounge seating and four pool tables.